project-march/ProjectMarch/doc/development/testing.rst

 Running roslint
 ^^^^^^^^^^^^^^^
-The march packages that contain are also checked for code style with `roslint <https://wiki.ros.org/roslint>`_.
+All march packages are also checked for code style with `roslint <https://wiki.ros.org/roslint>`_.
 The ``roslint`` target should also be run from the workspace root like so.

 .. code::

-  colcon build --cmake-target-skip-unavailable --cmake-target roslint
+  colcon build --event-handlers console_direct+ --cmake-target-skip-unavailable --cmake-target roslint

 This command will run the ``roslint`` target on any packages that use ``roslint``.
 It will also output any linter warnings that you should fix,